oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-operation-custom-excel-import-export-function.md

 }
 ```

-## （三）Write the processing logic for single-row import data.
+## （Ⅲ）Write the processing logic for single-row import data.
 In this process, values submitted by custom fields in the import pop-up can be obtained.
 Based on these values, custom logic can be processed.
 For example, in this demo code, the specific logic is to uniformly set the publisher of imported products to the publisher information filled in the custom import view.

 ```java